tommmcloud/kubernetes/README.md

 ---

-## Key concepts demonstrated
+## Concepts demonstrated

-**Namespace isolation** — tenant-a and tenant-b share the same cluster but cannot see or reach each other by default
+**Namespace isolation** - tenant-a and tenant-b share the same cluster but cannot see or reach each other by default

-**Resource quotas** — each namespace has hard limits on CPU, memory and pod count so one tenant cannot starve another
+**Resource quotas** - each namespace has hard limits on CPU, memory and pod count so one tenant cannot starve another

-**Secrets** — DB credentials stored in Kubernetes Secrets and injected as environment variables at pod startup, never hardcoded in the image
+**Secrets** - DB credentials stored in Kubernetes Secrets and injected as environment variables at pod startup, never hardcoded in the image

-**Services** — stable internal DNS so pods can be reached by name regardless of their IP changing
+**Services** - stable internal DNS so pods can be reached by name regardless of their IP changing

-**Ingress** — single entry point routing traffic to the right tenant by hostname
+**Ingress** - single entry point routing traffic to the right tenant by hostname